V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Start by doing yourself a favor by labeling all the wires before you run them.
  * As small and as tight to the wire as you can get makes things the easiest.
  * Label the wires and not the pugs so they still fit in the control board and you can read them without unplugging.
- * Typically as you face the machine Left is Y and Z zero, and the right side is Y1 and Z1.
+ * Typically, as you face the machine, the left side is Y and Z zero, and the right side is Y1 and Z1.

 ![!LR4 yz assm](../img/lr4/yze1.jpg){: loading=lazy width="600"}